core-wg/oscore/draft-ietf-core-object-security.md

    * type is "Key" or "IV".
 The label is an ASCII string, and does not include a trailing NUL byte.

-   * L is the size of the key/IV for the AEAD algorithm used, in octets.
+   * L is the size of the key/IV for the AEAD algorithm used, in bytes.

 For example, if the algorithm AES-CCM-16-64-128 (see Section 10.2 in {{RFC8152}}) is used, the integer value for alg is 10, the value for L is 16 for keys and 13 for the Common IV.